MananTank/radioactive-store/README.md

 };
 ```

- as the `increment` mutates global state, it can be defined outside of Counter component.
+`increment` is defined outside of Counter component as it is independent from component and mutates the global state, but you can also define it inside of the component if you wish.

 It's always better to define the functions outside of component whenever possible for better performance, because functions defined inside of components are re-created every time the component is rendered.

+You can also store the function in window object, so that it also becomes global and other component can use it as well.

+---

 ### 👨‍🎤 Global Actions